-Students will study the English Legal System in years 6 and 7, classification of criminal offences, criminal courts and the appeal system.
-Studying the jury system in criminal trials in the UK. how civil disputes are resolved, either the outside courts through alternative dispute resolution such as mediation, the civil courts and appeal system.
-The course looks closely at the legal profession: the role of barristers and solicitors; how judges can create case law and how they can avoid an unfair decision: Parliamentary law-making and procedure.
+In year 6 students will study the English Legal System (Paper 1) which introduces

+the principles behind English law and the

+modern day sources of English law.
+Amongst

+other areas, the course looks closely at the

+legal profession: the role of barristers and

+solicitors; how judges can create case law

+and how they can avoid an unfair decision;

+Parliamentary law-making and procedure.

 Types of judges and their independence.
-There is also a small section with nature of law such as law and morality and law and justice.